martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-07-20-how-i-added-tc-jobs.markdown

 tags: gsoc
 ---

 This is a technical blog and describes the technical details behind the GSoC project.
-In case you wish to see a developer's guide to **use** this feature only, kindly refer to this.
+In case you wish to see a [developer's guide](https://wiki.mozilla.org/ReleaseEngineering/TryServer#How_to_push_to_try) to **use** this feature only, kindly refer to this.
+Lastly, there is a [post]({% post_url 2016-07-19-gsoc-code-review %}) with a list of all the PRs in the project.

 ## Treeherder